Update from the Faculty Development Committee:

 - Discuss the project and timing with your department chair (a requirement stated in Faculty Handbook, section 5.3), and possibly with the dean for research and scholarship and/or your academic dean.
 Once you have submitted your application, your chair (or academic dean) will receive an automatic email with a link to view your application, your funding history, and a link to the Chairs Endorsement Form.
 Chairs Endorsement Forms are due by September 27, 2019.

 4. As you prepare your proposal, try to address the following questions.

 - Does the project focus on important issues/questions/opportunities in your particular field?

 - Why does this project call for a sabbatical leave?
-(Does it require activities that you cannot accomplish while maintaining your usual responsibilities at the college?)
+(Does it require activities that you cannot accomplish while maintaining your usual responsibilities at the university?)

 - Will your project address FEN related issues?
 If so, how?